 From February 25 through March 2, 2018, the Getty Research Institute (GRI) hosted the German/American Provenance Research Exchange Program (PREP for short).
 This program seeks to expand international exchange and collaboration in the field of provenance research.

-It has now been over 20 years since the Washington Conference on Holocaust-Era Assets ushered in a new era of art-historical research emphasizing Nazi-era provenance.
-Since then, museums have made much progress in identifying and researching works of art that could have been susceptible to Nazi looting or forced sales.
+It has now been twenty years since the Washington Conference on Holocaust-Era Assets ushered in a new era of art-historical research emphasizing Nazi-era provenance.
+During the past two decades, museums have made much progress in identifying and researching works of art that could have been susceptible to Nazi looting or forced sales.
 At my own institution, the Eskenazi Museum of Art at Indiana University, I established the museum’s Nazi-Era Provenance Research Project in 2004.
 Since then, we have conducted research on hundreds of works in the collection, learning much about their provenances.

 Provenance researchers utilize a wide range of resources.
 In my own work, I rely heavily on original archival materials, but also turn frequently to the growing number of digital resources in the field.
-These resources, including the Getty Provenance Index databases, have facilitated provenance research since 1998.
+A recent post on The Iris surveys some of these resources—among them the Getty Provenance Index databases—that have facilitated provenance research during the past two decades.

 International research networks are also crucial to successful provenance research.
 In recent years, more opportunities to develop such networks have materialized.
 For example, in summer 2017, British archivists from the Colnaghi Gallery and the National Gallery of Art in London participated in a provenance research workshop for American museum professionals at the National Archives in Washington, DC.
 Academic conferences focusing on provenance and the history of collecting have also brought together scholars from Europe, North America, and Israel.
 One example—which I discussed in a blog post for the Eskenazi Museum of Art—was Collecting and Provenance: Usage, Authenticity, and Ownership, held at the Israel Museum, Jerusalem, in November 2016.